-Living in a cold climate with a short growing season – food preservation is a must.
+Living in a cold climate with a short growing season – food preservation is essential.
 In order to be able to eat homegrown food all year round, we have to store it away.
 Here are 5 ways to preserve food that we use.
+These are the 5 ways that are suited to preserve vegetables, fruit, and herbs.

 Into this category fall simple dry storage, root collaring, and earth storage.
-What method to use depends on the vegetable and the climate.
+What method to use depends on the fruit or vegetable and the climate.

 Dry storage is great for garlic, squash, green tomatoes to after-ripen, ground cherries, melons, sweet potatoes, and all dry legumes and grains.
 If a dry dark storage room or closet is all you have, you can also store potatoes to some degree.